d3fc/d3fc/site/src/introduction/building-a-chart.md

 The sales data is rendered as a bar chart.
 With D3 this typically involves rendering paths or rectangles and doing a bit of maths to locate each bar correctly, as illustrated in [Mike Bostock's excellent tutorial](http://bost.ocks.org/mike/bar/).

 d3fc has a {{{ hyperlink 'series-api.html' title='bar series component' }}} (among others) that makes this task much easier.
-To render the data, we create a bar series component and supply it with suitable D3 scales, configure the `xValue` and `yValue` accessors (which the component uses to extract the x and y values from the datapoints).
+To render the data, we create a bar series component and supply it with suitable D3 scales, configure the `mainValue` and `crossValue` accessors (which the component uses to extract the x and y values from the datapoints).
+Notice these value accessors are prefixed `main` and `cross`, this is because d3fc-series component support both horizontal and vertical orientations where the meanings of x and y would be transposed.

 The bar series is a regular D3 component, and is rendered via the `call` method on a D3 selection: